luevano/pyssg/README.md

 ## Features and to-do

+**Please note that since this is a WIP, there will be changes that will break your site setup (the database management, for example).
+Read the tag notes for any possible break between the version you're using and the one you're updating to.**

 - [x] Build static site parsing `markdown` files ( `*.md` -> `*.html`)
 	- [x] ~~Using plain `*.html` files for templates.~~ Changed to Jinja templates.
 		- [x] Would like to change to something more flexible and easier to manage ([`jinja`](https://jinja.palletsprojects.com/en/3.0.x/), for example).